Noraoao/Tegraf-W3/README.md

   Steps:

   1. Check the degree of all vertices; if any vertex has an odd degree, return IMPOSSIBLE.
-  2. Partition all $M$ streets into a set of edge-disjoint closed cycles by traversing unvisited edges until returning to a visited node.
+  2. Partition all M streets into a set of edge-disjoint closed cycles by traversing unvisited edges until returning to a visited node.
-  3. Initialize the main circuit (which starts at crossing 1).
+  3. Initialize the main circuit T with an initial cycle starting at crossing 1.
-  4. Find an unabsorbed cycle Ci that shares a common vertex v with the main circuit.
+  4. Find an unabsorbed cycle Ci that shares a common vertex v with the main circuit T.
   5. Merge Ci into T at vertex v (k absorption) by traversing T up to v, inserting the entire cycle Ci, and continuing the rest of T.
   6. Repeat steps 4–5 until all cycles are merged into T.
   7. Verify that T contains all M edges.
 If not, return IMPOSSIBLE due to disconnected streets.